oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/AI Infrastructure/nim-gpu-oke/README.md

     sudo systemctl restart docker
     ```

-4. Check that your version matches with the version you need:
+4. Check that your version matches with the version you need (CUDA >12.3):

     ```bash
     nvidia-smi
     /usr/local/cuda/bin/nvcc --version
     ```

 5. Prepare the model registry: It's possible to use [pre-built models](https://developer.nvidia.com/docs/nemo-microservices/inference/nmi_playbook.html).
-However, we chose to run `Llama2-7B-chat` on a A10 GPU.
-At the time of writing, this choice is not available and we therefore have to [build the model repository ourselve](https://developer.nvidia.com/docs/nemo-microservices/inference/nmi_nonprebuilt_playbook.html).
+However, we chose to run `Llama2-7B-chat`.
+At the time of writing, this choice is not available and we therefore have to [build the model repository ourselves](https://developer.nvidia.com/docs/nemo-microservices/inference/nmi_nonprebuilt_playbook.html).

 6. Start by logging into the NVIDIA container registry with your username and password and pull the container: